 However, only 13% of employees reported participating in their intranet daily—31% said they never do.

 When embarking on an employee newsletter strategy, remember that the values you want your company to reflect should be the values underlying your internal newsletter content.
-In this blog, we will cover ideas, names, examples, and templates to use for your employee newsletter, so when you’re done reading, you’ll be a pro.
+In this blog, we will cover internal newsletter ideas, internal newsletter names, company newsletter examples, and templates to use for your internal employee newsletter, so when you’re done reading, you’ll be a pro.

 - Share Your Company's Successes: Make sure everyone knows what the PR and marketing teams are up to.
 In your internal company newsletter, you want to share your wins, notify people about your latest content, and get everyone in sync on your company’s top messages so that they can communicate and increase your reach.

 Want to make things easy?
-Our internal employee newsletter template will allow you to curate a hand-selected feed of articles to be shared via a branded email newsletter.
+Our internal newsletter template which is part of our media intelligence suite will allow you to curate a hand-selected feed of articles to be shared via a branded email newsletter.

 - Share What's Going on in the Competitive Landscape: Use an employee newsletter as an opportunity to cover industry news, trends, and insights.
 No matter how innovative a company is, competitors are a healthy part of any industry.
 That’s why highlighting the achievements, as well as the missteps of close competitors, can give colleagues insight into how to do their jobs.
 Using a media monitoring solution, you can benchmark how well you’re doing in comparison to your top competitors.
 By sharing these metrics, news alerts, or industry updates, you’re giving colleagues insights that can inform future campaigns or sales pitches.